Control protocols for harmonically confined run-and-tumble particles: Shortcuts

 Here and in the following, we denote with the prime symbol the derivative with respect to $s$.
 In order to express $\a$ in terms of the given state functions $\b_1$ and $\tk$, we need the explicit form of $\widetilde{w}$ or, equivalently, $\mathcal{Z}$.
 In principle, this can only be obtained by solving the infinite hierarchy of equations~\eqref{eq:gc}.
 In practice, since we are interested in the limit of long protocol duration, we expect the distribution to be close to the stationary one, where all $\{\b_n\}_{n \ge 1}$ are equal: it is therefore reasonable to enforce a truncation that takes into account this \textit{a priori} knowledge of the regime we are studying.
 In particular, we require that

 meaning that $\mathcal{Z}$ effectively depends on two parameters only, namely $\b_1$ and $\b_2$.
+The truncation therefore preserves the leading non-Gaussian corrections while keeping the problem analytically tractable.
 This truncation is more realistic than just imposing the stationary form~\eqref{eq:rhos-harmonic-ZZ} at all times of the protocol, and it leads to equations that are still simple enough to be treated analytically, at least to some extent.
 In particular, one easily obtains from Eq.~\eqref{eq:N}:

 We are left with the problem of expressing $\b_2$ as a function of $\b_1$ and $\tk$.
 First, recalling~\eqref{eq:phi} and~\eqref{eq:zeta}, we notice that

 Equation~\eqref{eq:gc_f4} for $n=1$ leads then to